- Welcome from the Chair

 ECE Computer Logins

-All ECE computers now access your OSU ID (name.number) as the primary login username and its corresponding password for logins.
-To update your Ohio State ID password, please go to the University’s OCIO Account Management website at https://my.osu.edu
+All ECE computers now use your OSU ID credentials (name.number and associated password) for logins.
+To update your Ohio State ID password, please go to the University’s OCIO Account Management website at https://my.osu.edu/

 Wireless Network Connectivity